Ks89/BYAManager/README.md

 * check the interity os a file with hash algoririthm sha1.
 * during the startup of the program, can try to restore incompleted/damaged files
 * check if a file has been download before
-* Log every actions in a file behind the executable called BYAManager.log
+* Log every actions in a file called BYAManager.log, near the executable
-*
 *